apache/calcite/doc/REFERENCE.md

 in an identifier, use another double quote to escape it, like this:
 "An employee called ""Fred""."

-In Optiq, matching identifiers to the name of the referenced object is case-sensitive.
+In Calcite, matching identifiers to the name of the referenced object is case-sensitive.
 But remember that unquoted identifiers are implicitly converted to upper case before matching, and if the object it refers to was created using an unquoted identifier for its name, then its